Celebrity Big Brother (British TV series) series 21: Amanda Barrie

 Amanda Barrie is an English actress who is best known for playing Alma Halliwell in ITV soap opera Coronation Street.
 In 1963 and 1964, Barrie starred in two Carry On films, Carry On Cabby and Carry On Cleo.
 Most recently, she appeared in the TV series The Real Marigold Hotel.
 She entered the house on Day 1 and was the eleventh housemate to be evicted, on Day 29.

 Andrew Brady

 Andrew Brady is a British reality television personality best known for competing on the thirteenth series of The Apprentice in 2017.
 He entered the house on Day 4 and was the sixth housemate to be evicted, on Day 25.

 Ann Widdecombe

-Ann Widdecombe is a British former Conservative politician and author.
+Ann Widdecombe was a British Conservative politician and author.
 Widdecombe became most known for expressing views opposing abortion, voting for the reinstatement of the death penalty and opposing same-sex marriage.
 Since retiring, she appeared on the eighth series of Strictly Come Dancing and most recently, starred in pantomime.
 She entered the house on Day 1 and left the house on Day 32, as the runner-up.